Skip to content Skip to sidebar Skip to footer

 My Final Thoughts

-Caring for your dog means making choices that truly support their health and that includes what you use at bath time.
-While baby shampoo might seem like a safe shortcut, it just doesn’t match what your dog’s skin needs.
-You’ve learned how the wrong product can lead to dryness, itching, and discomfort, and why a dog-specific shampoo is always the better choice.
+When you care for your dog, you should only use things that are good for their health, even when you bathe them.
+It might seem like a good idea to use baby shampoo instead, but it’s not right for your dog’s skin.
+You now know that using the wrong product can make your dog’s skin dry, itchy, and uncomfortable, and that a shampoo made just for dogs is always the better choice..
 Our pups rely on us to keep them comfortable, clean, and happy and that starts with the little things.
 If you haven’t already, take a moment to check your dog’s shampoo and see if it’s really the right fit.
 Rumi and I learned this lesson together, and now bath time is something we both look forward to.
-Your dog deserves that same comfort too.
+Your dog deserves that same comfort, too.

 1. Can I use baby shampoo on my dog in an emergency?